guoyang9/class-imbalance-VQA/README.md

-# Loss-rescaling VQA: Revisiting Language Priors via A Class-imbalance View
+# Loss Re-scaling VQA: Revisiting the Language Prior Problem from a Class-imbalance View
 This repository is built upon the [code](https://github.com/hengyuan-hu/bottom-up-attention-vqa).
-Futher introduction will be given shortly.
+In this paper, we propose a simple loss re-weighting method for tackling the language prior problem in VQA.
+This repo implements methods on VQA v1 and v2, VQA-CP v1 and v2.
+I believe everything is simplified in this code and you can easily add your own module!

+The LXMERT version can be found at another repo - https://github.com/guoyang9/LXMERT-VQACP.

 Almost all flags can be set by yourself at `utils/config.py`!